- moderate to severe RA in adults when other medications called tumor necrosis factor (TNF) blockers haven’t worked well enough

 Serious infections.
 Taking Olumiant increases your risk of serious infections.
 This is because Olumiant works by reducing the activity of your immune system.
 Rarely, these infections can be life threatening and require treatment in a hospital.
 This includes tuberculosis (TB), for example.

 What might help

 Call your doctor right away if you have symptoms of an infection while taking Olumiant.
 These include:

-Your doctor will test you for TB and other infections before you start taking Olumiant.
+Your doctor will test you for TB and other infections before you start taking Olumiant for rheumatoid arthritis (RA) or alopecia areata.
 You should not start this drug if you have an active infection.
 If you have an infection, it will need to be treated before it’s safe for you to take Olumiant.

 Blood clots.
 Rarely, taking Olumiant can cause blood clots, such as:

 - deep vein thrombosis (DVT), which is a blood clot that usually forms in your leg

 - pulmonary embolism (PE), which is a blood clot in your lung

 What might help

 Call your doctor right away or seek medical help if you have symptoms of a blood clot while you’re taking Olumiant.
 These symptoms include: